Santorini affair: Operation

-The Santorini had left northern Beirut On May 6, 2001, carrying weapons packed in barrels.
-Their plan was to drop the barrels off-shore, anchored at a pre-determined spot for later collection by Sinai-based agents.
+Santorini had left northern Beirut On May 6, 2001, carrying weapons packed in barrels.
+Their plan was to drop the barrels offshore, anchored at a predetermined spot for later collection by Sinai-based agents.

 A surveillance plane spotted the suspicious ship, and a Shayetet 13 commando team boarded the 40-ton ship near Rosh Hanikra, just off the coast of northern Israel's border with Lebanon.

 Shipment

 According to the IDF, the shipment contained the following weapons: